MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 Now that we are done with our entity schemas, we are going to create our manifest document.
 The manifest will reference our entity schemas and act as the entry point to our entities.
 Do note that the manifest file should end with the *.manifest.cdm.json* extension.

-Here is our *clickstream.manifest.cdm.json*, in the *clickstream* folder:
+Here is our *clickstream.manifest.cdm.json*, under the *clickstream* folder:

 ![Clickstream Manifest Document](media/creating-schemas-manifest.png)